The UK's largest range of secured loans

 Secured loans more commonly take two to three weeks to arrange and draw down.
 Although there aren’t solicitors involved, a property valuation of some form will be required and the bank holding the first charge over the property will also need to give its approval.

 These extra steps make secured loans a little slower, but the trade-off for many is access to lower rates and/or larger sums.

 You can adjust your loan term in order to make your monthly repayments more affordable.
 Similarly, you can increase your monthly repayment in order to clear the loan in less time.
 As a general rule of thumb, spreading repayment over a longer timeframe normally makes for lower monthly repayments (but a higher overall cost).
 So it really depends on what you can afford to repay each month.

 At a fixed annual rate of 5.5%, a £50,000 loan would take a little over 11 years to repay if your monthly repayment was £500.
-If you wanted to keep the monthly costs down however, and paid £400 each month, it would take around 15 and a half years.
+If you wanted to keep the monthly costs down, and paid £400 each month, it would take around 15.5 years.

 Here are some of the key factors that will matter to a lender weighing up the risk of lending to you:

 Unfortunately, you’re unlikely to find a lender that’s willing to lend you £50,000 on an unsecured personal loan, so a secured loan is likely to be your best option when it comes to getting a loan of that size.

 Remortgaging is a popular strategy for homeowners to get hold of huge lump sums.
 This involves altering your mortgage deal and borrowing against the equity of your property.
 If you’ve got a lot of equity or can bag a low mortgage rate, this could prove more economical than a personal loan.

 See how to get a business loan as a limited company in the UK, and how much you can borrow.